TheReverend403/uPste/readme.md

 # Upgrading

+**WARNING:** It is strongly recommended you check the release notes for each new version to see if there are any breaking changes that affect you.

 Upgrading is easy.
 Just run the following commands, and make sure to check .env.example for any new config options you need to set.

 ````bash